 If you performed a manual installation on Linux, you will have to

-manually delete the OmegaT folders in opt/
+manually delete the OmegaT folders in opt/, as well

-as the symlinks placed in /usr/local/bin/
+as the symlinks placed in /usr/local/bin/ by the

 installation script.